Are you prepared for the Protecting Condominium Owners Act?

 - modifies the Condominium Act and the Ontario New Home Warranties Plan Act

 - makes small changes to other relevant acts

 The provisions of the act, the majority, are still not in force.
-Most provisions will come into effect on a date announced by proclamation of the Lieutenant Governor.
-Ontario is working fast to speed up the process to develop regulations and implement the key commitments of this act.
+Most provisions will come into effect on a date announced by the proclamation of the Lieutenant Governor.
+Ontario is working fast to speed up the process of developing regulations and implementing the key commitments of this act.

 Unfortunately, no landlords or tenants were directly involved with the condo act review.
 The authors have recommended that the government conduct further studies with landlords and tenants, so it remains to be seen exactly what changes will address condo rentals.
 However, we can expect that the laws governing condo communities will be applied equally to all residents, whether they are owners, tenants, or guests.
 It will be a landlord’s responsibility to ensure that anyone who occupies their unit abides by the rules.

 Fortunately, education is a key aspect of the proposed reforms.
 As landlords become better informed about their rights and responsibilities and the rules governing their communities, they will be better able to inform their tenants about the realities of life in a condo.
 This will automatically resolve many of the common problems faced by landlords and tenants.